 Innovative closed-loop systems to control blood sugars and help people with type 1 diabetes live better lives.

-The London Diabetes Centre uses the CamAPS® FX, which harnesses the latest technology to manage your diabetes, protect against long term complications and safeguard your future health.
+The London Diabetes Centre uses the CamAPS® FX, as well as tandem control IQ ann Medtronic 780G which harness the latest technology to manage your diabetes, protect against long term complications and safeguard your future health.
 This is a paid app which we are able to set up for you to work in tandem with the hybrid closed loop system.

 What is a closed-loop system?

 A closed-loop system uses a smartphone app to automatically adjust the insulin delivery on your pump based on the glucose readings from a continuous glucose sensor.

 CamAPS® FX runs on Android devices.
 It is designed to adapt to your needs.
 The intelligent system learns from your readings and adjusts according to your insulin requirements.
 However, you also have the freedom to change settings when required.

 The system has been comprehensively tested and is approved for use in the UK and across the European Union.
 Clinical trials have demonstrated that closed-loop insulin delivery provides better control, a reduced HbA1c, fewer low and high glucose spikes, and improved wellbeing for people whose diabetes control is sub-optimal